 "I like my apartment."

 "It's not just your apartment.
 Jess lives there also."
-Lorelai reminds the grump.
+Lorelai reminds him.

 "Are you sure?
 He could be pinned under a box for a year in that place and you wouldn't know it until the neighbors started to complain about the smell."

-Rory and Lauren walk in holding their ice creams.
+Rory and Lauren walk in with their ice creams.
 "Hi, Luke."
-Rory says when they enter.
+Rory says.

-"Oh, hey, did you ever hire anybody to do that work for you?"
+"Oh, hey."
+Luke says, stopping her.
+"Did you ever hire anybody to do that work for you?"

 "The rain gutters?"

-Luke looks at Lauren who is smiling at him until he notices the bandage that has blood on it on her arm.
-"What they hell, Lorelai?
+Luke looks at Lauren, who is smiling at him, and he notices the bandage on her arm.
+"What the hell, Lorelai?
 What did you do to her?"
-He panics as he looks at Lauren's arm.
+He panics, looking at Lauren's arm.

 "So, are you offering to clean my gutters, Luke?"
 Lorelai asks.

-Lorelai smiles.
-"Yeah, well, maybe.
-I actually have to check with a couple of people that I'm supposed to hear from, but if they can't do it, then, sure."
+Lorelai forces a smile.
+"Yeah.
+Well, maybe.
+I actually have to check with a couple of people that I'm supposed to hear from, but if they can't do it, then sure."

 "Great.
 Just let me know."

 "So, who are all these people you asked to clean out our gutters?"
-Rory asks her mom as soon as the door closes.
+Rory asks, curiously, never hearing about this before.